pcdshub/lightpath/docs/source/interface.rst

                 output_branch=self.output_branches[0]
             )

-In this case we are leveraging the ``LightpathMixin`` class, which does most of the repetitive setup for us (creating ``lightpath_summary`` signal, setting up lightpath state caching, etc.).
+In this case we are leveraging the ``LightpathMixin`` class, which does most of the repetitive setup for us (creating ``lightpath_summary`` signal, subscribing to relevant components, setting up lightpath state caching, checking that the subclass is correctly configured, etc.).
 This mixin delegates the calculation of the lightpaht state to the ``calc_lightpath_state`` method, which is to be written by the device creator.
 Furthermore, the mixin looks for a list of component names called ``lightpath_cpts``, which will ``lightpath_summary`` will watch for changes.
 Upon a change in one of these signals, the LightpathMixin will get the values of each component and pass them to ``calc_lightpath_state``.